hbowie/practopian-v3/commonplace-book/The Extent of Freedom in All of its Dimensions.md

 Title:  The Extent of Freedom in All of its Dimensions

-Tags:   America, Practopian, cultural evolution, liberty
+Tags:   America, cultural evolution, liberty

 Author: Anthony M. Kennedy